 The JBL Flip 6 uses Bluetooth 5.1 and only supports the SBC Bluetooth codec.
 Bluetooth 5.1 also theoretically gives the speaker an indoor range of 40 meters, but that’s under ideal conditions.
 Like the JBL Flip 5, this speaker does not have an aux port to overcome the shortcomings of Bluetooth codecs.

 Pairing the JBL Flip 6 is pretty simple.
 Pressing the Bluetooth button on the speaker puts the speaker into pairing mode.
 Then, you can select it on your intended playback device.
 The Flip 6 supports connecting to up to two devices at once using Bluetooth multipoint.
 It doesn’t remember a list of devices, though.
-Instead, you must sync to one device first, and then add another by pressing the Bluetooth button and then selecting the Flip 6 on the other device.
+Instead, you must sync to one device first, then add another by pressing the Bluetooth button and selecting the Flip 6 on the other device.
 Afterward, you can manually play and pause content on each device.
-The speaker will forget these two devices if you connect to a third device, too.
+The speaker will also forget these two devices if you connect to a third device.

 How long does the battery last on the JBL Flip 6?

-JBL claims that the Flip 6 can last up to 12 hours on a fully charged battery.
-You get a USB-C to USB-A charging cable in the box, but no power adapter.
+JBL claims the Flip 6 can last up to 12 hours on a fully charged battery.
+You get a USB-C to USB-A charging cable in the box but no power adapter.
 Our standard battery test uses music played back continuously with a 75dB (SPL) maximum output level measured 1 meter from the front of the speaker.
 The JBL Flip 6 lasted 9 hours and 25 minutes, which falls short of JBL’s claim.
 It’s enough to get you through a party at the beach or a day-long hike, but you’ll have to take it home to recharge or bring along a battery pack for anything more.

 How does the JBL Flip 6 sound?

-At SoundGuys, we’ve noticed that JBL’s Bluetooth speakers have a specific frequency response, or “signature sound,” and that remains true for the Flip 6.
+At SoundGuys, we’ve noticed that JBL’s Bluetooth speakers have a specific frequency response, or “signature sound,” which remains true for the Flip 6.
 The Flip 5 boosts bass more than the Flip 4, and it seems the Flip 6 kept that in place.
-Much like any other Bluetooth speaker, it isn’t targeted at audiophiles straining to hear every nuance in their music.
+Much like any Bluetooth speaker, it isn’t targeted at audiophiles straining to hear every nuance in their music.
 If you bear in mind that the Flip 6 is for outdoor and party use, you’ll likely get plenty of enjoyment out of it.

 Lows, mids, and highs